Preventing hate crime

 Empowering communities –to report hate crime and work together

-The PCC and Head of Crime Standards and Justice will be launching a competition for school children on Monday 15th October.
+The PCC and Head of Crime Standards and Justice have launched a competition for primary and secondary school children

 Closing date: Friday 16th November